Skip to main content

 Treaty with the British

-Nawab Muhammad Bahawal Khan III signed a treaty with the East India Company, making Bahawalpur a protected princely state while retaining significant internal autonomy — a strategic masterstroke.
+Nawab Muhammad Bahawal Khan III signed a treaty with the British in 1833, preserving Bahawalpur as a princely state with internal autonomy under British protection.

 The Golden Era